 As a matter of fact, we’re also starting to see that some countries have already begun to enforce B2B e-invoicing, like France.
-This hasn’t happened in the Netherlands just yet, but judging from how things are moving along, we can assume that it’s a highly likely possibility.
+This hasn’t happened in The Netherlands yet, but judging from how things are moving along, we can assume it’s a highly likely possibility.

 And as many organizations have already realized, the logical digitalization step that follows the implementation of e-invoicing is e-procurement.
 Many businesses are already on their way to a fully automated procure-to-pay process, and it’s only a matter of time before sending all documents electronically becomes the norm—it won’t stop at e-invoicing.

 To conclude, as many organizations have already noticed, the logical digitization step that follows the implementation of e-invoicing is e-procurement.
 Many companies are already moving towards a fully automated purchase-to-pay process, and it is only a matter of time before sending all documents electronically becomes the standard.